ELIASADAMS/Iirai/README.md

 ## About

 **イーライ (Iirai)** is a Japanese-language UTAUloid voicebank created by digital artist Ilya Minin (Eli).
-This voicebank is recorded using the VCCV method, providing smooth consonant-vowel transitions and reliable low-range vocal expression.
+This voicebank is recorded using the CVVC method, providing smooth consonant-vowel transitions and reliable low-range vocal expression.

 ***

 ## Features

-- Full VCCV Japanese recording method, optimized for natural consonant-vowel blending
+- Full CVVC Japanese recording method, optimized for natural consonant-vowel blending
 - Single pitch, most effective in lower registers for bass textures
 - Compatible with major UTAU resamplers, especially TIPS and wavtool4vcv
 - Sample rate: 16/48 kHz recommended